nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the property at the specified `INDEX`.
 * The index refers to the index number shown in the **displayed property list**.
-* The index must be a positive integer: 1, 2, 3, ...
+* The index must be a positive integer: 1, 2, 3, ...​.
+If the index is not a positive integer, the error message shown will be `invalid command format`.
 * The index cannot exceed the displayed list's range

 Examples: